zX3no/Omnia/README.md

 Tooling is also very important, having a nice build tool like [npm](https://www.npmjs.com/) or [cargo](https://doc.rust-lang.org/cargo/) can make programming easier.

-Libraries are very important aswell, most of us don't have time to reinvent the wheel.
+Libraries are very important as well, most of us don't have time to reinvent the wheel.
 Sometimes a language is worth using for a single package.
 Many people use Python just for TensorFlow or PyTorch.

----
+It's also important to keep in mind I only used these languages for simple projects so I won't pretend to whole picture.

+I generally don't like dynamic, bytecode or functional languages because of performance issues or cognitive overhead.
+I'll try to argue for this, throughout the document.

-#### The best & worst languages
+### The best & worst languages

 - Best languages for beginner programmers
   - Choose whatever you want it doesn't matter